 Tasting Notes

-- Nose: all briny smoke, beach campfire,
+- Nose: All briny smoke, beach campfire,

-- Taste: strongly ash, eucalyptus, sooty, lime, medium body, oily, coats the mouth
+- Taste: Strongly ash, eucalyptus, sooty, lime, medium body, oily, coats the mouth

-- Finish: ash lasts & lasts
+- Finish: Ash lasts and lasts

 And the bonus…